TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 ### Parsing

-Here’s where things get interesting.
+Here's where things get interesting.
 Parsing takes the list of tokens and builds something called an Abstract Syntax Tree (AST for friends).
 This tree represents the structure of the expression:

 {{< mermaid >}}
 flowchart TD